swarbler/bestof/software/desktop apps.md

 - **code editor:** VSCodium
 - **GUI git client:** Fork
 	- **alternative:** lazygit
+{: .note }
-	- *note: you can use Git Graph extension in VSCodium*
+you can use the Git Graph extension in VSCodium

 ## Image + Video + Audio Editing